patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

 S.respond_redirect (Uri.of_string (auth_url client_id)) ()
 ```

-With the `client_id`, Github knows to send the token to the callback we registered earlier.
+With the `client_id`, Github knows to send the token to the callback endpoint we registered earlier.
 We extract that from the URI.

 ```ocaml
 let extract_code query =